medic/cht-gateway/README.md

 # API

-This is the API specification for communications between `medic-gateway` and a web server.
+This is the API specification for communications between `cht-gateway` and a web server.
 Messages in both directions are `application/json`.

 Where a list of values is expected but there are no values provided, it is acceptable to: